network-foundation/roadmap/readme.md

 ## Network Roadmap

 This is our public roadmap.
-Some parts of the roadmap remain private until issues are completed.
+Some parts of the roadmap remain private until issues are completed

 [Open Issues](https://github.com/network-foundation/roadmap/issues)